ministryofjustice/hmpps-accredited-programmes-ui/doc/adr/0004-release-with-continuous-deployment.md

 We have seen other teams that [have diverged from continuous deployment](https://dsdmoj.atlassian.net/wiki/spaces/MRD/pages/4228547717/Release+process) and are releasing in batches.
-We are concerned that adding a heavier process like this while we’re still in private beta may introduce overheads that will slow down delivery.
+We are concerned that adding a heavier process like this while we're still in private beta may introduce overheads that will slow down delivery.

 ## Decision